Skip to main content

 Septic Services in Princeton, TX

-Princeton homeowners pay $260-$350 for septic pumping, with 1,000-gallon tanks averaging $295.
-Emergency service runs $400-$600.
+Princeton-area homeowners typically pay $260-$350 for standard septic pumping, with most 1,000-gallon tanks costing $275-$325.
+Emergency service runs $400-$600, and aerobic maintenance contracts average $275-$400 per year.

-What Septic Services Are Available in Princeton?
+Septic Services Available in Princeton

 Princeton's mix of brand-new subdivisions and established rural properties creates diverse septic service needs, from new construction installations to maintenance of systems that have been operating for 30+ years.